 What to expect in near future?

-2017 will be the year we will see first pilots and exploration of the technology.
+2017 will be the year we will see the first pilots and exploration of the technology.
 Blockchain implementation – the Hyperledger project (hosted by The Linux Foundation) – is only a year old and has recently surpassed 100 members contributing to it and is gaining momentum.
-One of the biggest contributors being IBM with Open Blockchain (now called Hyperledger Fabric).
+One of the biggest contributors is IBM with Open Blockchain (now called Hyperledger Fabric).

-Short term we will see blockchain become another layer on top of current business logic whose primary purpose will be to replace and improve typical custom integrations and its problems.
+Short term we will see blockchain become another layer on top of current business logic whose primary purpose will be to replace and improve typical custom integrations and their problems.
 That being said, most business users will perceive blockchain as an integration platform that digitalizes and reinvents the meaning of a contract and improves the processes between companies.

 Get in touch